 Three borders landmark – As Argentina, Brazil and Paraguay all share borders, each country has a monument symbolising this connection.
 Argentina’s landmark is an easy half hour walk from Puerto Iguazu town centre and there is no cost for entry.
 You’ll get views across to both Brazil and Paraguay and if you have the spare time, it’s a nice way to spend an hour or two.

-If you are visiting both sides of the falls and will be staying on the Brazilian side too, this is easily doable from the bus station in town.
-It costs 20 pesos and while the bus won’t wait for you at the border, your ticket will be valid for any subsequent bus to continue your journey once you’ve passed through immigration.
+If you are visiting both sides of the falls and will be staying on the Brazilian side too, the cheapest way to cross the border is from the bus station in town.
+Buses cost 20 pesos, and although they won’t wait for you at the border, your ticket will be valid for any subsequent bus to continue your journey to Foz de Iguacu once you’ve passed through immigration.
 Fortunately there aren’t restricted border crossing hours at Iguazu Falls, so you can cross the border 24 hours a day.

 Alternatively, if you just want to take a day trip to the Brazilian side of the falls, you’ll be able to book a tour with one of the local operators in town.
 We’d personally recommend properly spending a few days in Foz de Iguacu to visit the Brazilian side, but if you’re short on time the day tours to Iguazu Falls in Brazil are a good alternative.

 Please note that some links in this article are affiliate links, which means if you make a purchase we make a small commission at no extra cost to you.
 This money is used to support this website and cover the costs of keeping it online and free to access!